sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

     - garbage collection
     - epoch-based reclamation (EBR) --> what **crossbeam-epoch** provides :) stay tuned for the next post exploring this!

-Check out this [post](https://aturon.github.io/blog/2015/08/27/epoch/) by the creator of crossbeam for a very detailed and easy to follow deep dive into how epoch-based reclamation works.
+Check out this [post](https://aturon.github.io/blog/2015/08/27/epoch/) by Aaron Turon, the creator of crossbeam, for a very detailed and easy to follow deep dive into how epoch-based reclamation works.

 ## Conclusion